National Book Critics Circle

 The organization was founded in April 1974 in New York City by "John Leonard, Nona Balakian, and Ivan Sandrof intending to extend the Algonquin round table to a national conversation".

 It was formally chartered in October 1974 as a New York state non-profit corporation, and the Advisory Board voted in November to establish annual literary awards.

-In the first newsletter three months later, President Ivan Sandrof proclaimed the primary purpose "to improve and maintain the standards of literary criticism in an era of diminishing and deteriorating values".
+In the first newsletter three months later, President Ivan Sandorf proclaimed the primary purpose "to improve and maintain the standards of literary criticism in an era of diminishing and deteriorating values".
 At that time there were 140 members, with outreach to freelance critics planned for that year.

 NBCC first presented its Awards in January 1976 to books published during 1975 in four categories.

 Only active review editors and reviewers may be voting members; they elect the 24 Directors who formally make nominations and alone make final selections each year.

 A fifth award category for books (Autobiography/Biography) was added for 1983 and divided in two for 2005.
 Since 2005, there have been eight awards.
 Six National Book Critics Circle Awards recognize "best books" published in the United States during the preceding year in six categories: fiction, nonfiction, autobiography, biography, criticism, and poetry.

 Annually "the most accomplished reviewer" among its members is recognized by the Nona Balakian Citation for Excellence in Reviewing (from 1991).

 The NBCC also recognizes no more than one person or organization for "exceptional contributions to books" with the Ivan Sandrof Lifetime Achievement Award (from 1981 under more than one name).All eight awards are officially dated in the preceding year.

 In 2017, the NBCC established the Emerging Critics Fellowship which provides early career literary critics with mentorships and professional development opportunities.
+In 2021, NBCC established the Toni Morrison Achievement Award, which honors institutions.

 As a professional association, NBCC also works to improve the quality of reviews and provides services to its members.